The Outer Worlds 2: Paradise Island Substation Repair Guide – Get the Corrosive Shock Machine Gun

 Head back down from the roof and enter the main substation building through its now-unsealed doors.

-Why this matters: The fuse acts as a portable power source.
-You’re essentially creating a battery that will activate the auxiliary building’s locking mechanism.
+Why this matters: The charged fuse acts as a portable power source that will activate the auxiliary building’s locking mechanism.

 Step 3: Unlock the Auxiliary Building

-With your Charged Substation Fuse in hand, exit the main building and locate the auxiliary building within the substation compound.
+With your Charged Substation Fuse in hand, exit the main building.

 Step 4: Claim Your Reward